dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/open-and-closed-curves-in-gdi.md

 ---
 title: "Open and Closed Curves in GDI+"
-description: Learn more about how GDI+ handles open and closed curves with the System.Drawing.Graphics class and its methods. ms.date: "03/30/2017"
+description: Learn more about how GDI+ can create open and closed curves with the Graphics class and its methods. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"